 In a competitive commercial environment it is important that your business stands out.
 Over time, your business will no doubt have built up customer recognition, loyalty and goodwill which will set it apart from its competitors – and these will be encapsulated in your brand.
 Registering a trade mark is a relatively cheap and easy way to protect your brand, and your reputation.

 Registered trade mark rights protect signs (including logos, words or pictures) that distinguish one trader’s goods/services from those of another.
 A registered trade mark lasts initially for 10 years, and can be renewed for further 10-year periods indefinitely.
 Trade marks are registered at a government office called the Intellectual Property Office (IPO), and are registered in relation to particular classes of goods and services: there are currently 45 different classes of goods/services within which you can register a trade mark.

 Some people try to protect their trade marks by registering company names or domain names featuring the mark, but unfortunately this gives no protection for the mark itself at all.

 - A deterrent to infringers – and legally enforceable against them

 - Renewable indefinitely

-The in-depth knowledge and many years of experience of our trade mark lawyers enables us to advise you on all aspects of brand protection and trade marks.
+The in-depth knowledge and many years of experience of our Commercial and Digital team's trade mark lawyers enables us to advise you on all aspects of brand protection and trade marks.
 We are recognised as a leading firm in this area and we have the depth of knowledge and experience to protect your brand.
 Please talk to us about: